 - Information Systems

-The coursework for the program is subdivided into core courses, core courses, electives and the final examination—all of which require 36 credit hours.
-The degree is aimed at helping students get the appropriate work experience and fit in the library and information careers of their choice.
+The coursework for the program is subdivided into core courses, core courses, electives, and the final examination—all of which require 36 credit hours.
+The degree is aimed at helping students get the appropriate work experience and fit into the library and information careers of their choice.

 - Information Organization and Access